-Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders
+Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Low: 1.00 Medium: 5.84 (2.51 to 13.62) High: 4.49 (1.41 to 14.31) HAL TLV score (Video: heavy pinch or power grip) Low: 1.00 Medium: 5.84 (2.51 to 13.58) High: 4.49 (1.41 to 14.31) Strain index score (case cut-off) Low: 1.00 High: 4.97 (1.82 to 13.58) Strain index score Low: 1.00 High: 4.69 (0.67 to 32.56) Harris- Adamson et al Prospective cohort Participants were full-time workers in industries Psychosocial risk factors CTS of the dominant hand Work-related factors and carpal tunnel syndrome.
+Adjusting for gender, age, and BMI.

-Low: 1.00

-Medium: 5.84 (2.51 to 13.62)

-High: 4.49 (1.41 to 14.31)

-HALTLY score (Video: heavy pinch or

-nower grin)

-Low: 1.00

-Medium: 5.84 (2.51 to 13.58)

-High: 4.49 (1.41 to 14.31)

-Strain index score (case cut off)

-High: 4 97 (1 82 to 13 58)

-ngn.
-4.57 (1.62 to 15.56)

-Strain index score

-Low: 1.00

-High: 4.69 (0.67 to 32.56)

-Harris- Prospective Participants were Psychosocial risk CTS of the Work-related factors and carpal tunnel

-Adamson et cohort full-time workers factors dominant hand syndrome.
-Adjusting for gender, age,

-al in industries and BMI.
 HR (95% CI).

-2013 Pooled cohort primarily engaged Data was The case

-[92] from 6 different in manufacturing, collected at definition for Job strain

-USA studies with production, baseline or within CTS required Low job strain (low demand and high

-varying follow-up service, and 6 months of being symptoms that control): 1.00

-KISK OF DIAS - mean tollow-up construction. newly nired, with met study Active (nigh demand and high control): $1.480 (0.82 \pm 0.266)$

-wouerate time not given the study case scales from the and modian 1.400 (U.85 LU 2.00) Passive (low domand and low control):

-General working definition for CTS Questionnaire neuronathy 1.23 (0.67 to 2.27)

-nonulation at haseline were hased on an High job strain (high demand and low

-population excluded from psychological iob electrodiagnosti control):

-2001 to 2010 analyses demand and c study 1.86 (1.11 to 3.14)
+2013 [92] Pooled cohort from 6 different primarily engaged in manufacturing, Data was collected at The case definition for Job strain USA studies with varying follow-up production, service, and baseline or within 6 months of being CTS required symptoms that Low job strain (low demand and high control): 1.00 Risk of bias - mean follow-up construction. newly hired, with met study Active (high demand and high control): Moderate time not given Subjects who met scales from the criteria (below) 1.480 (0.83 to 2.66) Conoral working the study case Job Content and median Passive (low demand and low control): General working population definition for CTS at baseline were Questionnaire (JCQ).
+The JCQ neuropathy based on an 1.23 (0.67 to 2.27) High job strain (high demand and low 1 1 excluded from psychological job electrodiagnosti control): 2001 to 2010 analyses demand and c study 1.86 (1.11 to 3.14)

-AuthorDesignYearTime to followReferenceSettingCountryPerformed (yRisk of Bias -up Participants Women/men rrs) Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders n=3515 1860 (53%) were male and 1654 (47%) were female decision latitude scales were each dichotomised by splitting the distributions at their respective median values. consistent with median nerve mononeuropath y at the wrist.
+Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders n=3515 1860 (53%) were male and 1654 (47%) were female decision latitude scales were each dichotomised by splitting the distributions at their respective median values. consistent with median nerve mononeuropath y at the wrist.
 Symptom information was collected by survey or interview, and the symptom criteria were tingling, numbness, burning, and/or pain in one or more of the first three digits.
-Electrophysiolo gic measures obtained across the wrist included median nerve sensory latency, and ulnar nerve Social support Low support: 1.00 High support: 0.54 (0.31 to 0.95)
+Electrophysiolo gic measures obtained across the wrist included median nerve sensory latency, median nerve sensory latency.
+Social support Low support: 1.00 High support: 0.54 (0.31 to 0.95)